 Coverage Variables and Maps

-A “Coverage” is a concept commonly found in many disciplines, where the term refers to a sampled function with both its domain and range explicitly enumerated by variables.
+A “Discrete Coverage” is a concept commonly found in many disciplines, where the term refers to a sampled function with both its domain and range explicitly enumerated by variables.
 DAP2 uses the name ‘Grid’ to denote what the OGC calls a ‘rectangular grid’ [cite: the abstract coverage spec.].
-DAP4 expands on this so that other types of Coverages can be explicitly represented.
+DAP4 expands on this so that other types of discrete coverages (hereafter ‘coverage()s’) can be explicitly represented.

 In DAP4, the range for a coverage is the values of a (simple or container) variable that includes a specific set of ‘maps’ or ‘coordinate variables’ that define the domain for the sampled function.
 Taken as whole, this type of variable is called a “grid” for convenience sake.